What's in This Post

 2) A middle “air trap” layer like fleece, pile, or mid-layer smart wool.

 3) A light outer shell that is rain/moisture/wind proof.
-Having this outer layer, believe it or not, even though very thin, cuts the wind and provides the rest of your cozy system to be well insulated.
+Having this outer layer, believe it or not, even though very thin, cuts the wind and helps keep the rest of your cozy system well insulated.

-We cannot stress enough that the higher quality outer layer you bring, the better your entire system will be, keeping you warm against anything that the mountain can throw at you!
-For example, on a climbing expedition to the former Soviet Union, I utilized a layer system similar to the 3-layer system above (with only one more “medium-weight goose down” layer).
+We cannot stress enough that the higher-quality outer layer you bring, the better your entire system will be, keeping you warm against anything the mountain can throw at you!
+For example, on a climbing expedition to the former Soviet Union, I used a layering system similar to the 3-layer system above (with only one additional “medium-weight goose down” layer).
 It kept me feeling super warm at the top of Peak Lenin at 23,500 feet during a snowstorm!

 Suggestions – Layers 1 & 2: Icebreaker: Merlino Wool Smart Products